hossanadev/hossanadev/README.md

-## Hi there 👋
+## 👋

 - 🔭 Developing full-stack apps using Java and Spring Boot
-- 🌱 Coding and problem-solving daily
+- 🌱 Coding and solving problems daily
 - 👯 Contributing to Java-related projects
 - 💬 Ask me about anything
 - 📫 Contact me at hossanacc@gmail.com